advaitsharma7/sudoku-solver/README.md

 # sudoku-solver
- This is sudoku solver based on alogorithms which broadly generate a random sudoku puzzle and solve it.
-User can also solve the puzzle
+ This is a sudoku solver based on algorithms that broadly generate a random sudoku puzzle and solve it.
+User can also solve the puzzle.
  The instructions will get you a copy of the project up and running on your local machine.